genral73/odoo/doc/reference/actions.rst

     server restarts.

 ``model_id``
-    Model on which this action will be called
+    :class:`~odoo.fields.Many2one` linking to the :class:`~odoo.addons.base.models.ir_model.IrModel` on which this action will be called

 ``code``
     Code content of the action.
-    Can be a simple call to the model's method :
+    Can be a simple call to a model's method :

     .. code-block:: python